chguenther/python-challenge-1/README.md

 4. Display the total cost of the customer's order.

 ### Pattern recognition
-1. The menu needs to be kept somewhere so it is available for each order.
+1. The menu is given as a nested dictionary.

+   Menu items are grouped into the following categories:
+   * Snacks,
+   * Meals,
+   * Drinks, and
+   * Sodas
+   Some menu items have different varieties, such as Pizza (Cheese, Vegetarian, and Pepperoni).

+   Each menu item has a price.
+Prices vary by variety of menu item.

-2. The customer is able to order as many items in any quantity.
+2. The customer is able to order as many items in any quantity as they want.
 3. The order summary displays a list of ordered items with price and quantity for each item.
 4. The total cost of the order is the sum of the price of each item multiplied by the quantity ordered.